-The cost-effectiveness for the conversion of gas cooktops to induction cooktops in existing commercial buildings is approximately \$290,000 per ton of NOx reduction.
+The cost-effectiveness for this control measure is approximately \$751,100 per ton of NOx reduced using the DCF method, and approximately \$1,116,400 per ton of NOx reduced using the Modified LCF methodthe conversion of gas cooktops to induction cooktops in existing commercial buildings is approximately \$290,000 per ton of NOx reduction.
+Costs for the conversion of gas cooking equipment to electric cooking devices vary based on appliance type and the associated incremental equipment and utility costs.
+Incremental utility cost is the main driver of cost-effectiveness for this control measure.
 As cost data on commercial cooking equipment becomes available, the cost estimates will be updated.
-Note that potential incentives or rebates are not included as part of the cost-effectiveness analysis.
+Note that potential incentives or rebates are not included as part of thecost effectiveness analysis.
 The incremental utility, equipment, and/or infrastructure costs may be partially offset by incentives provided by local or state agencies, or local utility companies.
 The South Coast AQMD could also propose an incentive program to lower the upfront capital costs.